 Ventures of Seattle received $100,000 to build its microlending program capacity by increasing its in-house loan fund, which will help create jobs, decrease poverty, and transform lives through small-business ownership.

 Grant term: April 1, 2019 – March 31, 2020

 Program Related Investments (PRIs)

 Sponsorships support opportunities for grantees to participate in activities that advance their learning, build relationships, exchange ideas and resources, and collaborate in unexpected ways.
-We include sponsorships of $10,000 or more in the list below.
-For sponsorships of less than $10,000, please visit our grants database.
+Sponsorships of $10,000 or more are listed below.
+For information on sponsorships of less than $10,000, please visit our grants database.

 The Montana Racial Equity Project of Bozeman, MT, received $10,000 for their 2019 Race and Equity in Montana conference.

 Grant term: April 1, 2019 – Nov.
 30, 2019